convoyinc/IntentKit/README.md

 If you don't want this behavior, you can disable it by setting a handler's `useFallback` property to `NO` before invoking an action.

-### Safari and UIWebViews
+### Safari and WKWebViews
-It's worth mentioning that IntentKit's default web browser is an in-app modal UIWebView.
+It's worth mentioning that IntentKit's default web browser is an in-app modal WKWebView.
 This is true both for actions triggered by an `INKBrowserHandler` and actions triggered by other handlers falling back to a web URL.
 If you don't want to do that, and would rather fall back on Safari for web actions, you can set your handler's `disableInAppOption` property to `NO`.

 Documentation